 A: Keep original policy B: No policy

 ENV1

 ENV2

 ENV3

 ENV4

 ENV5

 ENV6

 ENV7

 ENV8

 ENV9

 ENV10

 ENV11

 ENV12

-SOC1 SOC2 + + example through space for sport in community centres.
-Community facilities are important for everyone.
-They can be places for people to meet.
-Community facilities can be ?
+SOC1 + Community facilities can benefit mental and physical health and wellbeing, for example through space for sport in community centres. ?
 Not having a policy does not necessarily mean that community facilities will be lost or cannot come forward.
-But a policy provides certainty.
+But a policy

+SOC2 + Community facilities are important for everyone.
+They can be places for people to meet. ? provides certainty.

+SOC3 + Community facilities can be places to hold education classes of various types. ?

 SOC4

 SOC5

 SOC6

 SOC7

 ECO1

 ECO2

+ECO3